SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/09-EvaluatorPrimitives.md

 In the primitive `primitiveSmallIntegerAdd`, if we detect a failure condition, we raise a `CHPrimitiveFail` error.
 Note that this the primitive is incomplete since we should also test that the argument and the result is small integer as shown in the following sections.

 ```
-CHInterpreter >> primitiveSmallIntegerAdd [
+CInterpreter >> primitiveSmallIntegerAdd
 	| receiver argument |
 	receiver := self receiver.
 	receiver class = SmallInteger
 		ifFalse: [ CHPrimitiveFail signal ].
 	argument := self argumentAt: 1.
 	^ receiver + argument
-]
 ```

-We then need to modify the way we evaluate methods to handle `CHPrimitiveFail` exceptions and continue evaluating the body.
+We then need to modify the way we evaluate methods to handle `CPrimitiveFail` exceptions and continue evaluating the body.

 ```
-CHInterpreter >>visitMethodNode: aMethodNode [
+CInterpreter >>visitMethodNode: aMethodNode
 	[ aMethodNode isPrimitive ifTrue: [
 		"Do not handle primitive failures for now"
 		^ self executePrimitiveMethod: aMethodNode ]]
-		on: CHPrimitiveFail do: [ :err |
+		on: CPrimitiveFail do: [ :err |
 			"Nothing, just continue with the method body" ].

 	^ self visitNode: aMethodNode body
-]
 ```